gwleejr777/Elk-Stack_Project/README.md

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook? __Filebeat-Playbook.yml__ Where do you copy it? __/etc/filebeat/filebeat.yml__

-- _Which file do you update to make Ansible run the playbook on a specific machine? __filebeats-config.yml__ How do I specify which machine to install the ELK server on versus which to install Filebeat on? __updating the Hosts name on the Install-Elk.yml__
+- _Which file do you update to make Ansible run the playbook on a specific machine? __filebeats-config.yml__

+- How do I specify which machine to install the ELK server on versus which to install Filebeat on? __You specify by updating the Hosts name on the Install-Elk.yml__

 - _Which URL do you navigate to in order to check that the ELK server is running? __http://40.78.1.88:5601/app/Kibana__

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._